unlight/asmt-javascript-questions/README.md

 - Describe your steps if you realize that you wrongly estimated some stories and sprint fails?

 ### Other
+- Please, name the basic steps of software development process
 - What sources did you use for keeping you knowledge up to date and learning new thing?
 - How do you keep yourself up-to-date?
 - What FED technologies do you consider that will be very popular in the nearest future.
 How do you exploit and promote them?